the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

  - [GitLab CI](https://docs.gitlab.com/ee/ci/README.html), is built into GitLab .
 For more details see the [documentation of GitLab CI tool](https://docs.gitlab.com/ee/ci/) and [this tutorial](https://github.com/NLESC-JCER/ci_for_science#-gitlab-ci).
  - [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), has deep integration with GitHub, [flexible pricing](https://azure.microsoft.com/en-us/pricing/details/devops/azure-devops-services/) with some free options.
 For more details see the [Azure Pipelines documentation](https://azure.microsoft.com/en-us/services/devops/pipelines/) and [this tutorial](https://github.com/trallard/ci-research).

-A more extensive list of CI tools can be found [here](https://www.software.ac.uk/resources/guides/hosted-continuous-integration).
+A more extensive list of CI service providers can be found [here](https://www.software.ac.uk/resources/guides/hosted-continuous-integration).

 <a name="What_is_Travis_and_how_does_it_work"></a>
 ## What is Travis and how does it work?